 - Street signs (like the one pictured below) also indicate where a new zone begins, as well as the days (and sometimes the hours) where paid parking is allowed/applicable.
 For example, in the red zone, there is a maximum 3-hour stay during the daytime.

-Street parking – paying
+Street parking in Ghent – paying

 - Find a ticket machine, enter your number plate, choose how long you want to park for, pay (card only) and you’re done.
 The machine won’t give you a ticket to stick in your front window.
 When the inspectors come around, they check based on your number plate.